 I decided that the only way to understand Test-Driven Development was to immerse myself in the practice, so I paired with an expert programmer who had experience teaching TDD.
 I describe some of my experience in this article: Test-Driven Development from a Conventional Software Testing Perspective, Part 1.
 I found that I was still struggling with parts of TDD, and I felt like I would contribute very little at some points, and contribute a great deal at others.
 William Wake cleared this up for me.
 He explained two phases of Test-Driven Development: the generative phase and elaborative phase.

 Generative tests are the first tests that are written, primarily about design.
 They’re “shallow sweep” tests that yield the initial design.
 Elaborative tests are deeper, more detailed tests that play out the design and variations.

 Transitions between these phases can occur at any time, which is why I hadn’t noticed the change between my testing idea generation providing more or less value.
 At some points I would actually distract the programmer with too many test ideas, and at others, they would sponge up everything I could generate and would want more.
 I had to learn to watch for patterns in the code, for patterns in our development, and to work on my timing for test idea generation.

 When we were clearly in the elaborative phase, our testing was much more investigative.
 When we were in the generative phase, it was much more confirmation-based.
-(The distinction between investigative testing and confirmatory testing is something I got from Michael Bolton.)
 In the elaborative phase, we were less concerned with following TDD practice and generating code than we were with generating test ideas and seeing if the tools could support those tests or not.